Skip to main content

 What Kind of Curling Iron is Best for Your Hair?

-If you have finer hair that struggles to hold a curl, then a tighter curl (a.k.a. a smaller barrel) might help to sustain the curl for a longer period of time.
+If you have finer hair that struggles to hold a curl, then a tighter curl (a.k.a. a smaller barrel) might help to sustain the curl for a more extended period.
 Typically, thick hair may need higher temperatures to form a lasting curl, so it’s best to avoid a curling wand or iron that can’t get up to 350°F (or preferably higher).

 Lastly, if you often curl your hair and like to switch between different styles, a set with varying barrels like the Dyson Airwrap Styler or the T3 Whirl Trio may be worth investing in.